-We are loving this amazing gluten free pumpkin spice snickerdoodles recipe.
-These cookies are super soft and thick, perfect to welcome fall in a gluten friendly way!
+We are loving this gluten-free pumpkin spice snickerdoodles recipe!
+These pumpkin cookies are super soft and chewy, perfect to welcome fall in a gluten friendly way!

 Soft Baked Gluten Free Pumpkin Spice Snickerdoodles Recipe